edgedb/edgedb/docs/guides/tutorials/rest_apis_with_fastapi.rst

     edgedb>

 You can start writing queries here.
 However, the database is currently schemaless.
-Let's start designing out data model.
+Let's start designing our data model.

 Schema design
 =============